agilepro/software-craftsmanship/docs/Error Handling/Message Quality/numbered-error-messages.md

 ## Too Costly is Prohibitive

 Consider the pragmatics.
 Software is expensive, and most of the time is spent on getting the primary functionality to work.
 That is where the real benefit.
 A few users make bad requests is not big part of the business.
-You can’t please everyone, so be sure that the main line good requests are right.
+You can't please everyone, so be sure that the main line good requests are right.

 Error message composition will get minimal effort, and it should.
 You can not expect leading edge artificial intelligence to be applied to help answer why a request failed.
 Instead go read the manual!